Mapepire-IBMi/mapepire-server/README.md

 # Mapepire Server

-Server side component for the Mapepire project.
+Server side component for the Mapepire project, which provides a new, convenient way to access Db2 on IBM i.

 This provides server-side support for Code for IBM i, more specifically database support.
 Intended for programmatic interaction.